Read/The/Blog/Page

 This is why the post independence leadership calling itself fabian socialist often feels hollow.
 The problem was not just hypocrisy or bad intentions.
 Socialism without mass class power is impossible.
 Planning without transforming property relations, welfare without breaking elite dominance, and democracy without working class leverage all result in a system that manages inequality rather than challenges it.

-And it also complicates the lazy "authoritarianism is why East Asia developed" argument.
+And it also complicates the lazy authoritarianism is why East Asia developed argument.
 Dictatorships don’t give the state more power over the rich.
 They give it more power over the poor.
 The rich always have access.
 What matters is not whether elections exist, but whether the state has the internal capacity and the political backing to impose conditions on capital.
 In principle, democracy can help, because public money going to private firms can be made transparent and accountable, and the public can mobilize around whether that money is being used for the collective good.
 In India, democracy existed, but the working classes were fragmented, labor organization was weakened, and the state remained insulated from popular pressure on the key economic questions.
 So democratic form did not translate into democratic power.

 Colonialism mattered enormously.
 But India’s continued poverty cannot be explained only by what the British left behind.
 It has to be explained by what India’s ruling classes preserved after independence, and how their control over the state blocked deeper reforms, weakened labor, and prevented working people from becoming a real force in politics.

-PS- For anyone who wants a deeper and more rigorous analysis of these dynamics, Vivek Chibber’s Locked in Place and Postcolonial Theory and the Specter of Capital are essential reading.
+For anyone who wants a deeper and more rigorous analysis of these dynamics, Vivek Chibber’s Locked in Place and Postcolonial Theory and the Specter of Capital are essential reading.

 Comments